- Access the Cochrane Handbook for Systematic Reviews of Interventions

 How to cite the Handbook

-Details of how to cite individual chapters are available at the end of each chapter.
+Details of how to cite individual chapters in either of these versions are available in each chapter.

 Archived copies of the following previous versions of the Handbook are available: